15 ways I learned to love my body

 Reassess how you spend time together.
 Meet up in a group setting to break the cycle of body bashing and you’ll both be better for it.

-If you feel like you need more support to eat healthily without obsessing about food, check out my online program to end emotional and binge eating, Keep It Real.
+If you feel like you need more support to eat healthily without obsessing about food, check out my FREE 5-day course to end emotional and binge eating.